-Sequestration ‑ reduction in federal payment is a crucial issue for U.S. medical billers and coders in 2025.
-This mandatory 2% cut to Medicare Fee‑for‑Service (FFS) payments affects both Part A and Part B claims.
-Understanding its impact—and how to navigate ongoing legislative changes—is essential for accurate claim processing and revenue integrity.
+Medicare Sequestration – a mandatory 2% reduction in federal payments – is a critical issue for U.S. medical billers and coders in 2025.
+This cut impacts Medicare Fee-for-Service (FFS) claims for both Part A and Part B. Understanding its application, particularly the **CARC 253** reason code, and how to navigate ongoing legislative changes is essential for accurate claim processing and revenue integrity.
+While currently at 2%, the potential for deeper cuts in 2026, possibly up to 4%, adds urgency to staying informed for queries like “what is a sequestration payment” and “sequestration reduction medicare”.

 What Is Sequestration and How It Works

-• Claims with dates of service or discharge on or after April 1, 2013, receive a 2% reduction to Medicare payment (CARC 253: “Sequestration – reduction in federal payment”). :contentReference[oaicite:0]{index=0}
+- Claims with dates of service or discharge on or after April 1, 2013, receive a 2% reduction to Medicare payment.

-• The reduction applies after coinsurance and deductible calculations.
-Beneficiary liability is not reduced, but Medicare’s part of unassigned claims is affected. :contentReference[oaicite:1]{index=1}
+- The reduction applies after coinsurance and deductible calculations.
+Beneficiary liability is not reduced, but Medicare’s part of unassigned claims is affected.

 2025 Policy Updates and Financial Implications